 You can influence your children's decision about whether to use e-cigarettes.
 Even if you have used tobacco yourself, your children will listen if you discuss your struggles with nicotine addiction.
 Be clear that you don't approve of them smoking or using e-cigarettes, and that you expect them to live tobacco-free.

 Use CDC's Parent Tip Sheet to help you talk with your children.
 This tip sheet offers facts and practical ways to start conversations with young people about the risks of e-cigarette use.

 E-cigarettes are relatively new products and many people don't know much about them.
 For example, many young people don't know that most e-cigarettes contain nicotine.
 Share information from this website with your friends and family so they can learn the facts about e-cigarettes.

 You can find many resources that discuss e-cigarette use among young people on this website.
-For general information on tobacco products, visit cdc.gov/tobacco.
-For information about Surgeon General's reports visit surgeongeneral.gov.
+For general information on e-cigarettes, visit cdc.gov/e-cigarettes.
+For information about Surgeon General's reports, visit surgeongeneral.gov.